Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Implementation details

-To preprocess eye orientation data, we primarily address missing values caused by blinks and saccades.
-Following the recommendations of \cite{grootjen_uncovering_2024}, we apply linear interpolation to fill missing values and remove data segments 0.1 seconds before and after each gap to minimize artifacts introduced by gaps.
+Eye orientation data is preprocessed following recommendations in~\cite{grootjen_uncovering_2024}: missing values caused by blinks are filled via linear interpolation, and 0.1~s of data before and after each gap is removed to reduce blink-related artifacts.
+The head turning is determined using the I-VT method \cite{salvucci2000identifying} which thresholding the head movement speed.

-For extracting semantic gaze targets, we post-process fixation data obtained from the built-in eye trackers.
-These raw fixations classify gaze on the leader shuttle, follower shuttle, goal position, and other elements (e.g., environment, neighboring objects), but they are noisy and require refinement.
-Firstly, we detect the saccades that involve the high-speed ballistic eye movement using the instantaneous velocity thresholding (I-VT) method \cite{salvucci2000identifying} with a threshold of 100\textdegree/second for angular eye-in-world velocity.
-For non-saccades gaze points, we smooth the data by replacing the isolated fixation detections with the nearest semantic target.
-Short gaps that are less than 0.4 seconds \cite{schiffman1990sensation} and surrounded by identical target values are filled with the surrounding target value, as they are likely caused by blinks; otherwise, sequences shorter than 0.1 seconds are masked as noise.
-This procedure yields reliable indicators for attention allocation to each object, saccades, and noise.
+Semantic gaze targets are extracted from the raw fixation data obtained from the built-in eye trackers in three steps.
+First, saccades that involve the high-speed ballistic eye movement are identified using the I-VT method~\cite{salvucci2000identifying} with a threshold of 100\textdegree/s on angular eye-in-world velocity.
+Second, isolated fixation detections on non-saccade segments are smoothed by replacing them with the nearest semantic target.
+Third, gaps shorter than 0.4~s~\cite{schiffman1990sensation} flanked by identical targets are filled (likely blinks), while remaining segments shorter than 0.1~s are labeled as noise.
+This yields clean categorical labels indicating gaze allocation to the leader shuttle, follower shuttle, goal, or environment.